IBM-Cloud/terraform-provider-ibm/website/docs/r/is_vpc.html.markdown

     Nested scheme for `resolver`:

       - `dns_binding_id` - (String) The VPC dns binding id whose DNS resolver provides the DNS server addresses for this VPC.
 (If any)
       - `dns_binding_name` - (Optional, String) The VPC dns binding name whose DNS resolver provides the DNS server addresses for this VPC.
 Only applicable for `delegated`, providing value would create binding with this name.
+Providing "null" as name, would remove the binding.

         ~> **Note:**
           `manual_servers` must be set if and only if `dns.resolver.type` is manual.